Man "good with computers" seeks occupation

 "I see you have also listed as attributes" I said "that you spend a lot of time on Facebook and you Google quite often"

 "Nobody can Google better than me" he said "as soon as I hit enter, Bang, the answer is there.
-Sometimes I think it's there before I hit enter so once I pretended to hit enter to see if the answer would come up but no."
+Sometimes I think it's there before I hit enter so once I pretended to hit enter to see if the answer would come up but no. Hey that would be a perfect job for me!" he said

 "Despite, your lack of education" I said "I see you have offered to 'take a class or two if I have to' any classes in particular?"